-This morning I ended up in a lively discussion over breakfast about who ‘owned’ the cat in the photo.
+This morning I ended up in a lively discussion over breakfast about who ‘owned’ Pooka, the cat in the photo.
+Our discussion was frivolous.

-Now this ‘discussion’ is largely one of semantics.
-But what about when it comes to plant, materials, equipment or goods on a construction site?
-Then it does matter.
+But what about plant, materials, equipment or goods on a construction site?
+Then the debate really does matter.

-There are two types of materials we need to consider: they are called fixed and unfixed.
+There are two types of materials we need to consider: known as fixed and unfixed.

-Fixed goods: as soon as goods or materials are attached to the land, whether directly – such as dug into the ground – or indirectly – window frames, attached to brickwork which is attached to the foundations – then those goods or materials belong to the landowner.
-No retention of title clause can affect this principle of property law.
+Fixed goods: as soon as goods or materials are attached to land, whether directly – such as dug into the ground – or indirectly – window frames, attached to brickwork which is attached to the foundations – then those goods or materials belong to the landowner.
+No contract clause can disturb this principle of property law.

-- the terms of the relevant contracts were the main, but by no means only, way of passing possession or ownership of subcontractor plant, equipment, materials or goods;
+- the contract terms were the main (but not the only) means of passing ownership of subcontractor plant, equipment, materials or goods;

-- the court has to decipher the contract terms to decide whether such items are supplied by one party to or for the benefit of the other;
+- the court has to intrepret those terms to decide whether such items are supplied by one party to or for the benefit of the other;

-- ownership will only pass permanently where there are crystal clear words to that effect.
+- permanent ownership will only occur where there are crystal clear words to that effect.

-In this case, the contract said that the items were “deemed” to become the property of the contractor (and the parties had agreed that this was the correct interpretation of the clause).
+The contract said that the items were ‘deemed’ to become the property of the contractor (the parties agreed this interpretation).

-The court had then to consider whether there were other terms in the contract which ‘cast light’ on the purpose, extent and duration of the deemed ownership clause.
-What was still up for debate was whether the deemed ownership was temporary or permanent.
-This mattered as by now the subcontractor was insolvent and the plant and equipment were assets in its liquidation.
+The court considered whether there were other contract terms which ‘cast light’ on the purpose, extent and duration of that deemed ownership.
+The issue was whether the deemed ownership was temporary or permanent.
+As the subcontractor was insolvent, the items were thought to be assets in its liquidation.

-The court had to be satisfied that both parties intended that the transfer of ownership was permanent.
-The court held this was not the case, but that Alstom did have (interim) possessory rights over the equipment until completion of the works, and could rightly prevent the subcontractor from attempting to re-take its assets for a limited period.
+The court had was not satisfied that both parties intended that the transfer of ownership would be permanent.
+But the contractor (Alstom) did have temporary possessory rights over the equipment until completion of the works, and could prevent the subcontractor from attempting to re-take its assets for a limited period.

 For employers: do not use plant and equipment if you have no ownership or title to it.
 That is an offence.